 Git for Beginners (and DropBox Users) I first began using Git because Github was where all the cool kids hung out.

 R twotorials.
 The R programming language for programmers coming from other programming languages.
 A few things to remember while coding in Python.
 30 free programming eBooks - citizen428.blog() Since this post got quite popular I decided to incorporate some of the excellent suggestions posted in the comments, so this list now has more than 50 books in it.

 As an overview, HTML is a hyper text markup language created to give content structure and meaning.
 CSS, also known as cascading style sheets, is a presentation language created to give content style and appearance.
 To put this into laymen terms, HTML determines the structure and meaning of content on a web page while CSS determines the style and appearance of this content.
 The two languages are independent of one another.
 CSS should not reside within an HTML document and vice versa.
+Taking this concept a bit further, the HTML p element is used to display a paragraph of text on a web page.
+Common HTML Terms.
 Instant Documentation Search.
 Git Immersion - Brought to you by EdgeCase.

 Starting a new course.
 Git.
 Code School - Try Git.
 Missions: Using Git: Setup Git.
 Git is a version control system (VCS) created by Linus Torvalds, the creator of the Linux kernel.
 Git is known as a 'distributed” VCS, or DVCS.
 This means that each user's copy of the code is a fully working repository and includes all previous commit information.
 Rather than connecting to a remote server as you would with Subversion or CVS, users can work productively offline, choosing to later sync their changes with a remote repository or create a patch file.